July 21, 2024

 Faster Metadata Extraction

-After restructuring the service, our metadata extraction achieved remarkable results: When uploading 500 Papers, the extraction time was reduced from 30 minutes to 4 hours to an average of just 1-2 minutes.
+I partnered with engineers to overhaul the extraction service, and we achieved remarkable results: When uploading 500 Papers, the extraction time was reduced from 30 minutes to 4 hours to an average of just 1-2 minutes.

-The UI is inspired by Lego blocks – adding, removing, and rearranging components easily with a predictable, limited set of blocks, making the UI scalable within the defined layout, so all information is adequately displayed.
+The UI is inspired by Lego blocks – adding, removing, and rearranging components easily with a predictable, limited set of blocks, making the UI scalable.

 Phase Integrity Results